 Françoise Abanda (Montreal, QC) will also take part in the main draw, as will 2018 singles champion Quirine Lemoine.
 Last year, Lemoine defeated future Rogers Cup presented by National Bank and US Open champion Bianca Andreescu in the semi-finals.
 The likes of Fernandez, Abanda and the rest of the Canadian contingent will be hopeful of repeating Andreescu’s success, starting with a deep run at this year’s tournament.

 The Tevlin Challenger is the final Canadian Challenger event in 2019.
-Admission is free at Aviva Centre for those that wish to attend.
+Admission is free at Sobeys Stadium for those that wish to attend.

 Click here to access the full player list.